 The sites do have an entrance fee, which along with the associated travel costs make Mexico a premium destination – however, once you see first-hand what is on offer, you will understand the reason it is so famous.

-Based in the South East, training is conducted at,
+Based in Europe, training is conducted at,

 Base 1 in Cala Gonone.